 An American-French-Israeli hybrid, I write mostly about my divided self, Israel, and home.
-My stories have appeared in 1966, Ascent, Assay, New Haven Review, The Citron Review, The Coachella Review, Pithead Chapel, Hippocampus Magazine, Full Grown People, Under the Gum Tree, and Dumped: Stories of Women Unfriending Women, among others.
+My stories have appeared in the New Haven Review, Citron Review, Coachella Review, Atticus Review, 1966, Assay, CHEAP POP, Pithead Chapel, Hippocampus Magazine, Full Grown People, Under the Gum Tree, and Dumped: Stories of Women Unfriending Women, among others.
 They have also been featured on Brevity’s One-Minute Memoir and NPR’s Hanukkah Lights podcasts.
 Many thanks to Baltimore Review for selecting “Uprooted” as winner of the summer 2019 contest, to Crab Orchard Review for selecting “The Fabric of Peace” as finalist for the 2017 John Guyon Literary Nonfiction Prize, to Negative Capability Press for nominating “Seven Definitions of Secret [See-krit]” for a Pushcart Prize in 2018, to Ascent for nominating “Fifty Days of Summer, 2014” for a Pushcart Prize in 2017 and to Under the Sun for nominating “Things Lost, Things Found” for a Pushcart Prize and for Best American Essay in 2016.
 I currently serve as Assistant Editor for Brevity.